-The system of verification and investigation of the defendant and imposition of penalty on the offender in accordance with the laws of the country, Civil Service Rules, and Administrative Rules and Regulations through the court of law based on the audit reports were discussed.
+The system of verification and investigation of the defendant and imposition of penalty on the offender in accordance with of Civil Service the laws the country, Rules. and Administrative Rules and Regulations through the court of law based on the audit reports were discussed.
 Moreover, mandatory system to produce audit clearance certificate by all the civil servants for training, transfer, promotion and retirement was discussed.